-If you suffer from a workplace injury or have been diagnosed with a disease from workplace exposure, you can access lost wages and payment of medical expenses through the Workers' Compensation scheme.
+If you suffer from a workplace injury, you can access lost wages and payment of medical expenses through the Workers' Compensation scheme.

 You don’t need to prove anyone’s fault to be eligible.